 Playgrounds are an easy way to play around with Deno Deploy, and to create small projects.
 Using playgrounds you can write code, run it, and see the output fully inside the browser.

-Playgrounds have the full power of Deno Deploy: they support all the same features as a normal project, including environment variables, custom domains, logs, and crash reports.
+Playgrounds have the full power of Deno Deploy: they support all the same features as a normal project, including environment variables, custom domains, and logs.

 Playgrounds are also just as performant as all other projects on Deno Deploy: they make full use of our global network to run your code as close to users as possible.